thecount12/rapiddjango/README.md

-# Rapid Django Web Services
+# Rapid Django Web Services.

 Rapid Django Web Services is a custom script that you can run on Windows Linux or Mac OSX.
 The script creates a fully functional website complete